official-clockwork/Clockwork/README.md

 ---

 ## Features
-- Full UCI protocol support.
+- Support of UCI commands to be used with most Chess GUIs.
+Doesn't support go `searchmoves` or `ponder`.
 - Extra UCI commands:
   - `d` : Print the current position.
   - `eval` : Returns the static evaluation of the current position from the point of view of the side to move.